aspose-page/Aspose.Page-Reference-Tutorials/page/english/java/xmp-metadata-manipulation/add-namespace/_index.md

 {{< blocks/products/pf/main-container >}}
 {{< blocks/products/pf/tutorial-page-section >}}

-# aspose.page xmp tutorial – Add Namespace in XMP using Java
+# How to Add XMP Namespace in EPS Files Using Aspose.Page – Java Tutorial

-## Introduction

-If you need to modify or enrich the metadata of EPS files, **aspose.page xmp tutorial** shows you exactly **how to add XMP namespace** using Java.
-In this guide we’ll walk through each step—starting from loading an EPS document, registering a custom namespace, inserting a new property, and finally saving the updated file.
-By the end, you’ll have a clear, reusable pattern for working with XMP metadata in any Aspose.Page‑enabled Java project.
+If you need to modify or enrich the metadata of EPS files, this **how to add xmp** tutorial shows you exactly how to add an XMP namespace using Java and Aspose.Page.
+By the end of the guide you’ll have a reusable pattern for injecting custom metadata into any EPS document.

 ## Quick Answers
 - **What is the primary goal?** Add a custom XMP namespace and property to an EPS file.